shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 027: December 5, 2017

+**Today's Progress**: Added UIPicker to view and had fun with figuring out how to control constraints in code.

+**Thoughts**: Was really surprised that you could create connections to constraints and control their values.
+I know, I'm weird.
+LOL!

 ### Day 026: December 4, 2017

 **Today's Progress**: Adding another attibute for tasks, categories.
 Designed icons in Sketch yesterday (Dec 3).
 Began learning about UIPickerView and how to implement it.